JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Rule-based Inclusion

-Rule (\textsc{anyOf-r}) is applied after $\aany$ has been eliminated from the LHS, and it requires that the LHS is completely contained into just one disjunct of the RHS. \iflong{Hence, the combination of these two rules reduces the problem of comparing two schemas in DNF with $m$ and $n$ disjuncts to that of comparing at most $m\times n$ pairs of canonical conjunctive schemas.}
+Rule (\textsc{anyOf-r}) is applied after rule (\textsc{anyOf-l}) has eliminated $\aany$ from the LHS, and it requires that the LHS is completely \mrevone{included in}{1.7} just one disjunct of the RHS. \iflong{Hence, the combination of these two rules reduces the problem of comparing two schemas in DNF with $m$ and $n$ disjuncts to that of comparing at most $m\times n$ pairs of canonical conjunctive schemas.}